turbot/steampipe-plugin-rss/README.md

   </a>
 </p>

+## WARNING - DO NOT USE - IN ACTIVE DEVELOPMENT!

+This plugin is under development and not ready for use in any meaningful way.

 ## Query RSS & Atom Feeds with SQL

 Use SQL to query RSS channels and Atom Feeds.
 For example: